RohanSingh7761/Recommendation/readme.md

 ## Datasets

-5 datasets are used in this project, given below with the column names in each file.
+5 datasets are used in this project.

 1. interactions_100k_with_relationships.csv
     * Interaction ID, User ID, PostID, Interaction Type, Interaction Timestamp, Watch Duration